Netflix/Priam/README.txt

 - Pluggable modules for future enhancements (support for multiple data storage).
 - APIs to list and restore backup data.
 - REST APIs for backup/restore and other operations

+Compatibility:
+The master branch is compatibile with Cassandra 1.1.
+If you are using Cassandra 1.0, please use the 1.0 branch.